LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/fetch.rst

 .. note::

-   ``fetch`` was choose as the tool to request data because it's supported in modern browsers by default and is simple to use.
+   ``fetch`` was chosen as the tool to request data because it's supported in modern browsers by default and is simple to use.
 When viewing resources other than this book, you will see various other ways to request data in a web page with JavaScript.
 Other ways include but are not limited to ``jQuery.get``, ``jQuery.ajax``, and ``XMLHttpRequest``.